woocommerce/woocommerce/plugins/woocommerce-admin/README.md

 [Gutenberg](https://wordpress.org/plugins/gutenberg/) and [WooCommerce](https://wordpress.org/plugins/woocommerce/) should be installed prior to activating the WooCommerce Dashboard feature plugin.

+For better debugging, it's also recommended you add `define( 'SCRIPT_DEBUG', true );` to your wp-config.
+This will load the unminified version of all libraries, and specifically the development build of React.

 ## Development

 After cloning the repo, install dependencies with `npm install`.
 Now you can build the files using one of these commands: